 Many other endeavors added to the company’s success such as: The National Farm Toy Show, The National Toy Truck ‘N Construction Show and The North Dakota Farm Toy Show.
 Through the years the company has had hundreds of different models made for these shows and other independent offerings for collectors.

 The business is located on the home farm, four miles east and two miles south of LaMoure.
 The Toy Farmer Museum is housed in a converted historic barn at the same location.
 The museum, which tells the Toy Farmer story, houses most of everything the company has produced as well as several other Claire Scheibe collections.
-People wishing to visit the museum can call the Toy Farmer office to make sure it is open since hours vary according to season.
+Museum closed Spring 2020.

 Toy Farmer is a local company that reaches collectors throughout the world.
 We have subscribers or customers in all 50 states and many foreign countries.
 Our websites have more than 6,000 visitors monthly from over 50 different countries.